jrfnl/clearPHP/rules/no-incompilable.md

 ```

+## When Not To Use This Rule

-It should be always on for broken code.
+This rule should always be on for broken code.
 It may be used less aggressively if backward compatibility is not important.

-## When Not To Use This Rule

 ## Further Reading